 The aim of Project SEED is to help young people successfully become independent, employable adults.
-In the first phase of the project, approximately 300 young people from SOS Children’s Villages in Columbia, Brazil, and India will receive job assistance from thyssenkrupp Elevator and its local employees.
+In the first phase of the project, approximately 300 young people from SOS Children’s Villages in Columbia, Brazil, and India received job assistance from thyssenkrupp Elevator and its local employees.

 This assistance is designed to support young people in finding and retaining jobs and primarily consists of skills training, career guidance, entrepreneurship support, and the chance to obtain work experience.
 An additional goal is to create a “lighthouse” project that provides both a workable model for other companies to adopt and an inspiration for their own CSR activities and initiatives.